Norton Canes

 Norton Canes is a village and civil parish in the Cannock Chase District, in Staffordshire, England.
 It lies close to the borders of the Lichfield, South Staffordshire and Walsall districts.

 It is situated 3 mi from Cannock.
 At the 2001 census, it had a population of 6,394, and an area of 3746 acre, of which 86% is green open space.
 The population had increased to 7,470 at the 2011 census.
 Areas of the village include Little Norton, Little Wyrley, and North Lanes (Lime Lane).

 The Cannock Chase Coalfield once had 45 collieries within 2 mi of Norton Canes, employing over 5,800 men, as well as 2 large surface mines; the last pit in the area closed in 1993.

 Grove Pit was one of these pits, and on 1 October 1930 was the scene of a major tragedy when 14 miners were killed in an explosion there.

 Another local colliery was owned by the Jerome family, hence Jerome Road now on the site of the pit.
 This was the family of the author Jerome K. Jerome.

 Norton Canes borders Chasewater – a collection of man-made lakes formed through old mining pits and a reservoir that feeds the canal system of the West Midlands.
 Chasewater is a popular leisure destination offering facilities for water-skiing and yachting, mountain biking, jogging, walking and bird watching.

 Norton Canes straddles the UK's first and only toll motorway, the M6 Toll, and is the site of its northbound ("Great Wyrley") toll plaza and Norton Canes Services, which is the only services for that motorway.

 Facilities

 The Orbital Retail Park is located on the outskirts of Norton Canes and houses many stores including furniture and food stores.
-Adjacent to the retail park are two hotels (Premier Inn and Holiday Inn, with the latter being in the 'Orbital Plaza' - an intreguing building similar to the Gherkin in London which can be seen for miles and, for many, is a sign they have arrived at The Orbital).
+Adjacent to the retail park are two hotels (Premier Inn and Holiday Inn, with the latter being in the 'Orbital Plaza' - an intriguing building similar to the Gherkin in London which can be seen for miles and, for many, is a sign they have arrived at The Orbital).